All posts

 Can a holding company own IP without employees?

-A holding company can hold formal IP ownership, but if the IP was developed by people in a different entity and no formal transfer agreement exists, the ownership claim is ambiguous.
-The OECD Transfer Pricing Guidelines require that IP ownership align with where DEMPE functions (Development, Enhancement, Maintenance, Protection, Exploitation) are actually performed.
+Legally, yes.
+Practically, the claim is weak.
+If the IP was developed by people in a different entity and there's no formal assignment agreement, the holding company's ownership is ambiguous at best.
+The OECD Transfer Pricing Guidelines specifically require that IP ownership align with where DEMPE functions (Development, Enhancement, Maintenance, Protection, Exploitation) are performed.
+Paper ownership without operational control is exactly what these rules target.

 What happens if a holding company lacks economic substance?